-Coordinated strikes likely to hit primary and secondary schools next year

-Coordinated strikes closing secondary as well as primary schools next year look likely, as primary teachers appear set to reject the Government's latest $700 million pay offer.
+Education Minister Chris Hipkins says teachers keep asking for more

+Education Minister Chris Hipkins has accused primary teachers of increasing their demands every time the Government makes a concession.

+He told reporters at Parliament that he was concerned at the way the NZ Educational Institute (NZEI) kept demanding more in the lead-up to this week's regional strikes.

-Primary teachers at one of 30 strike meetings in Auckland today supported advice from their leaders to reject the offer in the hope of reinforcements when secondary teachers are ready to strike too in the first term of next year.
+Primary teachers at one of 30 strike meetings in Auckland today supported advice from their leaders to reject the Government's latest offer in the hope of reinforcements when secondary teachers are ready to strike too in the first term of next year.

+Hipkins said the ability to negotiate with secondary teachers was being constrained by the action by primary teachers.

+"As this process has worked through, we have been increasing the offer to NZEI and they have at the same time been increasing what they are asking," he said.

 Post Primary Teachers' Association (PPTA) members are in the middle of a round of stop work meetings ending on November 23 on what action to take after rejecting their first pay offer - 3 per cent pay increases every year for three years, or 9.3 per cent by 2020, the same deal accepted by nurses and police.

-The national executives of the PPTA and the primary teachers' union, the NZ Educational Institute (NZEI), will meet in Wellington on Friday to coordinate plans.
+The national executives of the PPTA and NZEI will meet in Wellington on Friday to coordinate plans.

 NZEI president Lynda Stuart told a strike meeting for central Auckland schools, at Alexandra Park, rejecting the latest offer would mean more strikes in 2019.